 Who can apply?

-- The application must be primarily focussed on road safety issues relating to cyclists and/or pedestrians
+- Ensure applications to the Infrastructure and Analysis funding categories are primarily focused on road safety issues relating to cyclists and/or pedestrians.

-- The applicant must provide evidence of current public liability and professional indemnity insurance.
+- Provide evidence of current public liability and professional indemnity insurance.

 How to apply